1989 Wellington mayoral election

-The 1989 Wellington City mayoral election was part of the New Zealand local elections held that same year.
+The 1989 Wellington mayoral election was part of the New Zealand local elections held that same year.
 In 1989, elections were held for the Mayor of Wellington plus other local government positions including twenty-one city councillors.
 The polling was conducted using the standard first-past-the-post electoral method.

 Background

 The 1989 local elections were the first following a major overhaul of local government in New Zealand.
-The existing Wellington City Council remained in place but greatly expanded, absorbing several of the neighboring authorities including the Tawa Borough Council and land on the waterfront formerly in the possession of the Wellington Harbour Board.
+The existing Wellington City Council remained in place but greatly expanded, absorbing several of the neighbouring authorities including the Tawa Borough Council and land on the waterfront formerly in the possession of the Wellington Harbour Board.
+This was the first local election in Wellington to allow postal voting, though polling booths were still available for use.

 The race for the mayoralty was bitterly fought with both sides of local politics in Wellington fighting internal divisions as well as each other.
 Mayor Jim Belich stood for a second term opposed by his former deputy Helene Ritchie who had left Labour after she was removed as deputy-mayor the previous year.
 The Citizens' Association also had rival candidates running against each other with Rex Nicholls running as the officially endorsed candidate with former Citizens' leader on the council David Bull and ex-councillor Roger Ridley-Smith running as an independent candidates after losing the nomination to Nicholls.
 As such, the race was characterised by vote splitting and provided a very closely spread result.

+Actor Kevin Woodill, who played the role of William Hobson in Depot Theatre's production of Pigeon English, sought to stand for mayor as "William Hobson" in protest of local body amalgamation.
+However he was unable to stand as an alias could not be used on a ballot paper, though they could campaign under whatever name they liked.

 The council vote was likewise indecisive with no one group having control of the council.
 The Labour Party had lost its majority from three years earlier with the Citizens' Association winning a plurality and becoming the largest group on the council.
 1989 also saw the emergence of the Green Party which won a seat on the council, the first third party to do so since 1977.
 Stephen Rainbow won a seat in the Lambton Ward and became the country's first ever Green councillor.